 Barcelona is the most popular tourist destination in Spain, but for my first trip to the Iberian country, I opted to visit Seville.
 Photos got me excited about the wonderful art and history of Andalusia and its primary city.
 I have to say that I heard some negative things about Spain but they were all wrong.
 I had an amazing time in Seville!

-A little bit of history: Like many Spanish cities, Seville (Italica) started out as a Roman one.
+Like many Spanish cities, Seville started out as a Roman one – called Italica.
 The area has more ancient origins but a lot of Seville’s celebrated history comes from the Roman era onward. … Continue reading